 Content

 We are proud of our history of providing exceptional, evidence-based and individualized services to thousands of families across southern and central Ontario.
 Services are provided throughout the Greater Toronto Area, primarily in York Region, Durham Region, and Simcoe County, to children and youth aged two to 18, and their families.
 We are committed to helping families find the right services and resources available to meet their unique needs to support their development and success.
-Our team is here to answer questions and assist families finding the best supports and services for their unique needs.
+Our team is here to answer questions and assist families in finding the best supports and services for their unique needs.

 Autism Services